New existence theorems in measure theory and equivalence results for the existence of invariant probabilities

 In this section, we construct a probability on the space of probabilities defined on the Borel sets of a non-empty Hausdorff compact space.
-This measure is invariant under a large class of partial maps.
+This measure is invariant by numerous maps.

-Denote $K$ a non-empty Hausdorff compact space, $C$ the set of continuous maps from $K$ to $\mathbf{R}$, and $M$ the set of Radon measures on $K$. $C$ is equipped with the norm of the upper bound.
+Denote $K$ a non-empty Hausdorff compact space, $C$ the set of continuous maps from $K$ to $\mathbf{R}$, and $M$ the set of Radon measures on $K$. $C$ is endowed with the norm of the supremum.
 Following the Riesz Theorem, $ M $ equals the topological dual of $C$.
 Finally, one denotes $P$ the set of probabilities defined on Borel sets of $K$.

-$M$, as dual of $C$, is equipped with the dual norm:
+$M$, as dual of $C$, is endowed with the dual norm:

-It is obvious that $P$ is included in the unit ball of $M$ associated to this norm.
+It is obvious that $P$ is included in the unit ball of $M$ associated with this norm.